-- “And whoever won’t welcome you, nor hear your words, then going outside that house or city, shake off the dust of your feet.
+- “And whoever didn’t welcome you nor hear your words, then going outside that house or city, shake off the dust of your feet.

 - “Amen I tell you; it will be more bearable for the land of Sodom and Gomorrah on the day of judgement than that city.